On-Track Coordinator, Stamford

 Location: Westhill High School, Stamford, CT

 The RISE Network is a Connecticut-based non-profit organization with a mission to empower educators to achieve breakthrough results, helping all students realize and achieve their full potential.
 RISE facilitates networked improvement communities by bringing together educators working in different contexts to advance shared goals.
 Together, we build community, democratize innovation, and improve systems in public schools and districts.
-The RISE Network represents a partnership between public high schools and districts, serving nearly 15,000 students across 10 high schools.
+The RISE Network represents a partnership between public high schools and districts, serving over 14,000 students across 10 high schools.
 Educators in the RISE Network collaborate to ensure all students achieve college, career, and life success.

 Two On-Track Coordinators will be based at Westhill High School through a partnership between the RISE Network and Stamford Public Schools.
 Westhill High School is one of two comprehensive high schools located in Stamford, Connecticut.
 Westhill serves a vibrant and diverse community of 2,097 students and 182 full-time staff.
 Westhill students, families, and staff value learning because it promotes academic excellence, civic responsibility, and personal growth.
 The school is committed to providing all students with opportunities to acquire, analyze, and apply knowledge to their personalized college and career goals.